Bloodline Champions: Bloodlines

 Bloodline Champions has 27 characters split into 4 archetypes: tank, ranged damage, melee damage, and healer.
 Tanks are generally close-quarters fighters and specialize in defense as well as peeling; removing pressure from allies by putting equal pressure on enemies.
 Ranged damage characters have lower health and deal high damage from a safe distance.
 They generally have many ways to escape melee combat but are taken down quickly if outmaneuvered.
 These bloodlines generally deal the most damage but must be in close range and have slightly higher health than ranged damage bloodlines.
 They tend to have very limited ways to control fights aside from their high damage output.
 Healers, as the title implies, keep their allies alive through a mix of powerful control and healing abilities.
 They have the lowest health of all bloodlines and generally lack mobility options other characters enjoy.

-Game modes

-Bloodline Champions has several game modes that provide different types of gameplay.
-The central game mode is Arena, as it is the only one available through matchmaking.

-Arenas

-Players can face an engaging challenge in competing in 2v2, 3v3 and 5v5 arenas.

-Capture the Artifact

-The objective is to capture both artifacts and bring them back to your own base.
-Each team begins with one artifact in their base, and the first team to hold both artifacts for a period of time wins the round.
-The artifacts can be carried and thrown, but lifting one from its starting position takes time and can be interrupted by attacks.
-The carrier may drop the artifact by using certain abilities as well as receiving attacks by specific enemy abilities.
-When dropped, the artifact can be instantly picked up after it has sat for a short delay.

-Conquest

-In Conquest, the players have an infinite amount of respawns but the delay before respawning can increase with time.
-The teams battle for a number of capture points, and if one team holds all of them, the other team cannot respawn until they capture one of the capture points.
-To capture a point, the player must stay at that point for a period of time without taking damage or using abilities.
-The starting point provides a healing aura to the team that started there, and power rune pickups are distributed across the map, allowing champions to temporarily boost their capabilities.
-A team wins by either killing all the enemy champions while they cannot respawn, or holding the capture points for a set amount of time.